The Initiation of Sarah: Production

 Morgan Fairchild said when she signed for the film, it was agreed that she would do the shower scene wearing a body stocking, but on the day of the shot, it was suggested that she do it nude.
 It was going to be filmed through a foggy shower door and nobody would see anything.
 Fairchild said she partially acquiesced and performed topless.
 But the scene touched off bad feelings among the cast and crew.
 A veteran costumer who worked on the show said there were around 25 visitors on the set, which wasn't closed.
+Most of the exterior college campus scenes were filmed on the campus of the California Institute of Technology in Pasadena, California.

 Reception

 Critical reception for the DVD release of The Initiation of Sarah has been mixed to positive.
 Most of the reviews shared the opinion that while the film was cheesy, they enjoyed the acting.
 Multiple reviewers also noted its similarity to the 1976 film Carrie, which also dealt with the subject of a female outcast that discovers telekinetic powers, comparing it unfavorably to the earlier film while still maintaining that The Initiation of Sarah was overall enjoyable.